kshetline/tubular_time/README.md

 //   object.
 If you pass a numeric year alone for the first argument, include two more arguments
 //   for the month and date as well. setGregorianChange(gcYearOrDate: YearOrDate | string, gcMonth?: number, gcDate?: number): DateTime;

+// If pureGregorian is true, calendar becomes pure, proleptic Gregorian.
+If false, standard change date of 1582-10-15 is applied. setPureGregorian(pureGregorian: boolean): DateTime;

+// If pureJulian is true, calendar becomes pure Julian.
+If false, standard change date of 1582-10-15 is applied. setPureJulian(pureJulian: boolean): DateTime;

 // Convert DateTime to a JavaScript Date. toDate(): Date;